ml-explore/mlx/docs/src/unified_memory.rst

 .. currentmodule:: mlx.core

 Apple silicon has a unified memory architecture.
-The CPU and GPU have direct acess to the same memory pool.
+The CPU and GPU have direct access to the same memory pool.
 MLX is designed to take advantage that.

 Concretely, when you make an array in MLX you don't have to specify its location: